milosjocic1/SEI-Project-4-Frontend/README.md

 ![](https://i.imgur.com/0DjrrHR.png)

 ### Stage 3: Testing and Styling
 Continuously testing our functions through the development process helped us minimise bugs and stay on track for delivering the project.
-We consulted eachother as a team frequently to gather a variety opinions and test eachother's code to make sure that we had as many eyes and minds available to scope out any issues.
+We consulted each other as a team frequently to gather a variety of opinions and test each other's code to make sure that we had as many eyes and minds available to scope out any issues.
 We commonly used console.log statements when debugging to see where we were successfully gathering information and where we failed to do so, which pointed us in the right direction when it came to problem solving.

 We wanted our site to be easy to navigate, have a clean, fresh look and feel smooth for the user.
 For this reason we wanted to use a theme of white, blue and black which was simple, bright and aesthetically pleasing.
 ![](https://i.imgur.com/CJtFyh6.png)